aiven/aiven-docs/docs/products/opensearch/concepts/cross-cluster-replication-opensearch.md

     service plan as the leader cluster service.
 This ensures the follower cluster service has as much memory as the leader cluster.
     Service plans can be changed later as needed.
--   To delete the cross cluster replication integration, **delete** the follower cluster service.
+-   To delete the cross-cluster replication integration, **delete** the follower cluster service.
 -   Maintenance upgrade and major version upgrades must be performed manually on leader and follower services.